emillamm/envx/README.md

 # EnvX
-Envx is a tiny go library that aims to make your life a little easier when consuming environment variables in your go programs.
+Envx is a lightweight Go module that simplifies consuming environment variables in your go programs.

-It extends the `func(string)string` signature with helper methods so you can continue using `os.Getenv` the way you are used to in your workflow.

-It helps you reduce common boilerplate code for handling errors, defaults and converting to other primitive types.
+It extends the `func(string)string` signature with helper methods and allows you to work directly with `os.Getenv` in your code while reducing common boilerplate code for handling errors, defaults and outputting non-string types.

-It only uses pure functions and generics (no reflection) and requires no initialization.
+## Usage